Dorothy Round

-Dorothy Edith Round (13 July 1909 – 12 November 1982), was a British tennis player who was active from the late 1920s until 1950.
+Dorothy Edith Round (13 July 1909 – 12 November 1982) was a British tennis player who was active from the late 1920s until 1950.
 She achieved her major successes in the 1930s.
 She won the singles title at Wimbledon in 1934 and 1937, and the singles at the Australian Championships in 1935.
 She also had success as a mixed doubles player at Wimbledon, winning a total of three titles.
 After her wedding in 1937, she played under her married name, Mrs D.L.
 Little.
 During the Second World War, she played in North America and became a professional coach in Canada and the United States.
 Post-war, she played in British regional tournaments, coached, and wrote on tennis for newspapers.

 Early life

-Dorothy Round was born on 13 July 1909 in Dudley, Worcestershire, England, the youngest of four children.
+Dorothy Round was born on 13 July 1909 in Dudley, West Midlands, England, the youngest of four children.
 She was the child of John Benjamin Round, a building contractor, and Maude Helena.
 Her family home in Park Road, Dudley, included a hard tennis court laid down by her grandfather.
 She was brought up as a Methodist, and her religion remained important to her throughout her life.
 According to an interview she gave in later life, she played tennis with her brothers at the court in the garden of the family home from an early age and entered a school tennis competition aged 10 or 11.
 Round attended the Dudley Girls High School.

 Career

 Early career

 Round entered her first tennis tournament when she was 16 when she appeared at a competition held at Pwllheli in Wales.
-In September 1925, Round entered the junior Worcestershire]championships, and on 7 September 1925 she won the title, defeating Miss Lily Darby of Smethwick in straight sets.
+In September 1925, Round entered the Junior Worcestershire Championships, and on 7 September 1925 she won the title, defeating Miss Lily Darby of Smethwick in straight sets.
 She retained the Worcestershire singles junior title the following year and added the doubles title at the same tournament.
 In September 1926, Round competed in the Junior Tennis Championships at Wimbledon, where she reached the semifinals.
 In June 1927, Round won three titles at the Worcestershire County Lawn Tennis Tournament, becoming the singles, doubles and mixed doubles champion.